Saverio Tomasella

 Saverio Tomasella is a French psychoanalyst, researcher and writer, born in Paris in 1966, Doctor in Management (2002), Doctor in Clinical Psychology and Psychopathology (2016).

 Work and research

-In 2004, he founded the CERP (Centre d’Études et de Recherches en Psychanalyse); in 2016, the Sensitivity Observatory; and in 2019, the Sensitivity World Day (which occurs each 13th of January).
+In 2004, he founded the CERP (Centre d’Études et de Recherches en Psychanalyse); in 2016, the Sensitivity Observatory; and in 2019, the World Sensitivity Day (which occurs each 13th of January).
+"In the French-speaking world, Saverio Tomasella popularises the subject [of highly sensitive people] and defends the terms ‘high sensitivity’ and ‘ultrasensitivity’.
+He calls for a ‘sensitivity revolution’ that would promote all forms of empathy and human sensitivity."

 Publications

-Tomasella is the author of numerous articles, books on psychology and novels, most of which have been translated in other languages.
+Saverio Tomasella is the author of numerous articles, books on psychology and novels, most of which have been translated in other languages.

 His research focuses on trauma, sensitivity and Highly Sensitive Persons, friendship and human relationships.